jmoutouama/POAR-Forecasting/README.md

 # Files
 Note: Due to the large number of files in the repository, not all files are described below.
 ## Data
 Note: Raster files are too large to be provided in a public repository and are stored on a local machine.
-[Here](https://www.dropbox.com/scl/fo/em8fok5gqwyhsum1hmier/ALoREAEAcgsADRWDyCqR4FA?rlkey=d92vrqi4ue5osdd857qcjlb9r&dl=1) is the link to download them.
+[Here](https://www.dropbox.com/scl/fo/em8fok5gqwyhsum1hmier/ALoREAEAcgsADRWDyCqR4FA?rlkey=d92vrqi4ue5osdd857qcjlb9r&dl=1) is the link to download  the raster data.

 **Poa_pra** *(.csv)* - Preciptation data.